wagdav/thewagner.net/content/2020-02-29-Parallel-mindset.markdown

 [Dask](https://dask.org) is a flexible parallel computing library for Python.
 [Its user interface](https://docs.dask.org/en/latest/#familiar-user-interface)
-mimics programming experience of popular data processing libraries.
+mimics the programming experience of popular data processing libraries.
 For example, you write regular [NumPy](https://numpy.org) array manipulation code and the Dask scheduler distributes the computations across multiple threads or among the nodes of a cluster.